connorholyday/architect/README.md

 # Architect README

-This is the README for your extension "architect".
-After writing up a brief description, we recommend including the following sections.

 This extension adds the ability to right-click on a folder and build a sub-folder containing files and folders listed out in a config.
 This is ideal if you find yourself following a pattern like with certain component architectures.

 ## How it works